 Make Sure You’re Ready to Vote in 2020:

-No matter what decision is made about how elections will be administered in Vermont in 2020, it is critical that your voter registration and mailing address are up to date.
+To vote safely by mail this year, it is critical that your voter registration status and mailing address are up to date.

 The My Voter Page on the Vermont Secretary of State website can be used to:

 - Check on the status of your mail-in ballot